 - I love concentrates.

 As a result, I decided I wanted to learn how to make wax dabs.
 Not only that, but as I dug around I discovered there exists an array of types, textures, and consistencies of hash products.
-Therefore, there is a gambit of ways to learn how to make wax dabs, including how to make wax dabs without butane or any sort of solvent for that matter.
+Therefore, there are a variety of ways to learn how to make wax dabs, including how to make wax dabs without butane or any sort of solvent for that matter.

 To give you an idea both how old and how new concentrates are, High Times Cannabis Cup began to recognize concentrates as a category in 2012 while hashish has been found in Egyptian mummies dating to 950 b.c.!
 That being said, to learn how to make wax dabs you should first identify two things: